 On the late morning of Wednesday, January 6, 2021, my partner woke up after an overnight shift at her hospital.
 As an emergency physician, she’s been treating COVID-19 patients from the beginning—but in the wake of holiday gatherings, the pace of suffering and death sharply accelerated.
 That week, they ran out of oxygen, as well as gloves and N95 masks.
 The beds in intensive care were full, and so patients spilled out into other departments.

 These conditions prevailed all over California—and in most parts of the country.
-On the day of her shift, almost 4,000 Americans died of COVID-19.
+On the day and night of her shift, almost 4,000 Americans died of COVID-19.

 As I made her tea and breakfast, I watched Donald Trump’s “Stop the Steal” rally over my phone.
 Live, I listened to the president call on his followers to “walk down to the Capitol” and “show strength” against “bad people.”
 I saw the assault on Capitol Hill begin.

 We turned on the TV and that’s when the reality of what was happening hit me: The president and his supporters were using violence to stop Congress from certifying our presidential election.
 That day, one hundred and forty police officers suffered brain injuries, cracked ribs, and smashed spinal discs.
 One officer lost an eye.
 Two committed suicide shortly after the attack.

 I was horrified but not surprised that Trump’s presidency ended with a spasm of anti-democratic violence.